wsmitchell3/intro_to_postgis/README.md

 ### Spatial Indexing

 The index generally uses the bounding box of a line or polygon as a rough approximation of the feature.
 Spatial indexes work most efficiently when comparing objects of similar sizes.
+In contrast, they typically don't work well for more precise analyses.

-For instance, if you wanted to find the parcels within 100 meters of US-169 in Minnesota, that may not work well: MN-169 has a bounding box that would include the entire Twin Cities metro, and runs from the southern border to well north of Duluth.
+For instance, if you wanted to find the parcels within 100 meters of US-169 in Minnesota, you wouldn't want to just use the index or its bounding box: because MN-169 is so long and variable, it has a bounding box that would include the entire Twin Cities metro.
 The vast majority of Minnesota parcels will fall within that bounding box.
+You could use a more traditional buffer operation but that might be incredibly resource-intensive.

 To address this problem, the feature with the big box should be made small, so the parcels and road are more comparable in size.
 Using the `ST_Segmentize` and `ST_Subdivide` functions, we can chop up US-169 into 50 smaller pieces, and those pieces will be much better able to use the spatial index to speed up the querying.  `ST_Subdivide` also works with polygons, so you can take a big geometry (e.g. outline of Canada) and make it a bunch of smaller ones that will query much more easily, and then reconstitute it when needed.
 Additionally, if you have multipart geometries that make a feature have a broad spatial extent, breaking it apart into individual features may also give the performance boost you need.